Visiting Brownsea Island: what you need to know

 Upon arrival at Poole Quay you will spot a member of the National Trust staff team who will be standing near the Brownsea Island Ferries yellow kiosk.
 You will need to show your booking form to the member of staff which can be done via your phone or print out.
 After you are checked in you will be asked to join the queue and at all times we will ask you to maintain social distancing.

 The ferry company staff, crew and skippers will all adhere to the Government guidelines on health and safety and hygiene practicies.
 The ferries will be cleaned down in between each run.
 This will either be when it docks alongside either quay, or when the ferry is travelling to and from the island with no visitors on board.

 As well as social distancing and in line with Government guidelines, you will need to wear a face covering for the duration of your ferry crossing.
 This could be a mask, snood or scarf.
 Children under the age of 3 should not wear face coverings.
 Children aged from 4 to 11 can wear face coverings, but they are not rewuired to.

 Once you've found your seat we will ask you to remain there for the duration of the crossing.
 Please bring waterproofs with you as if it rains, we won't be able to offer everyone indoor shelter if we are to maintain social distancing.

 To help keep everyone safe, please follow social distancing and government guidance when you visit.
 If you’re showing any of the symptoms of coronavirus, or if you've been in contact with anyone that has the virus in the last 14 days, please don’t visit.

 The Seahorse landing craft service is now available to book for wheelchair users.
 Enquiries can be directed to 01202 707 744.
 More information about the Seahorse landing craft service can be found here.

-Unfortunatley, the all terrain wheelchairs and buggy tours are not currently available.
+Unfortunatley, the buggy tours are not currently available.

 Assistance dogs only are permitted on Brownsea Island, and should be clearly identifiable.